By Graham Williamson, André Koot, Gloria Lee

-A non-person identity is associated with a service or device rather than a human user.
+A non-human identity is associated with a service or device rather than a human user.
 Identity in this context is defined by the identifier(s) of the device.
-A device must be identifiable for the device to interact with corporate systems that record data from a sensor or send a signal to an actuator.
-For instance, a building management system might periodically log into a computer system to write environmental data into a corporate monitoring system database.
+A device must be identifiable for that device to interact with corporate systems.
+For example, a building management system might need to periodically log into another system to write environmental data into a corporate monitoring system database.

-In this document, ‘non-person accounts’ include computer system accounts that are not associated with a person, such as a backup routine that runs during non-business hours to create an off-line copy of production data.
-Such accounts should be restricted to the specific purpose for which they are created and should be suspended if used interactively.
+In this document, ‘non-human accounts’ include computer system accounts that are not associated with a person, such as a backup routine that runs during non-business hours to create an off-line copy of production data.
+Such accounts should be restricted to the specific purpose for which they are created and suspended if used interactively.

-While IAM professionals typically focus on user accounts, these non-person accounts represent a potential attack vector for organizations and should be included when an organization formulates policy for access to computer systems.
+While IAM professionals typically focus on user accounts, these non-human accounts represent a potential attack vector for organizations.
+These accounts should be considered when formulating policies for access to computer systems.
 A comparison between the characteristics of these accounts is shown below:

 |Usage||Multi-faceted, must accommodate multiple access requirements to many applications or protected resources||